huss-osman/linux-fundamentals/linux/fundamentals/bash-vs-zsh.md

 ---

 ## Reflection
-Understanding the differences helped me focus on Bash for scripting while appreciating Zsh enhancements for daily use.
+Understanding the differences between **Bash** and **Zsh** helped me focus on Bash as the primary shell for scripting and automation, since it is widely used in production environments and DevOps workflows.
+At the same time, I began to appreciate Zsh for its enhanced usability features, such as improved tab completion and customization options, which make daily terminal use more efficient and enjoyable.
+This distinction clarified when to prioritise portability and scripting reliability versus personal productivity and convenience.